Want to learn more about this at Kettering Health?

 Prolonged and frequent sitting can tighten and shorten your hip flexors, one of the strongest muscle groups in the body.
 This muscle group connects the lower limb, pelvis, and abdomen.
 So over time, tight hip flexors can result in incorrect posture, knee and shin pain, back pain, and even foot or shoulder pain.

-If you have leg or back pain, your tight hips and siting too much could be to blame.
+If you have leg or back pain, your tight hips and sitting too much could be to blame.

 What you can do